Vmoney23/ScotlandYardAI/src/AIPlan.md

    - Don't let dijkstra include Boat edges when calculating shortest route for a detective to get to MrX.
 DONE (massively increased Boat weight)
    - Reduce score massively if MrX loses.
 DONE
+   - Make MiniMaxPlayer a spectator, and use transport used to keep track of possible locations for each player.